 In this section you can find out more about:

-- situations where the mother's maternity leave may need to be transferred to the father if both are employees in the Belgian system.
+- situations where the mother’s maternity leave can be transferred to the father / co-parent if both are employees in the Belgian system.

-The first 3 days of paternity leave are paid by your employer, at 100% of your usual salary.
+The first 3 days of paternity / co-parent leave are paid by your employer, at 100% of your usual salary.

 Your mutuelle pays the remaining 7 days, at 82% of your usual salary, with an upper limit.

-There are two situations in which the mother's maternity leave can be 'transferred' to the father if the mother cannot look after the baby:
+There are two situations in which the mother’s maternity leave can be ‘transferred’ to the father / co-parent if the mother cannot look after the baby:

-If the mother is hospitalised during her maternity leave (applicable to employees), the remaining maternity leave can be converted to paternity leave if the father is also an employee.
+If the mother is hospitalised during her maternity leave (applicable to employees), the remaining maternity leave can be converted to paternity / co-parent leave if the father / partner is also an employee.

 - as of the seventh day after the baby’s birth; and